AnandaIlyasa/gg-final-project/backend/README.md

 1. Clone this repository and go to the `backend` folder

+2. Create .env file inside backend folder and add `PORT` field with value `3000` or else

-2. Make sure your MongoDB server is running and the string connection is match
+3. Make sure your MongoDB server is running and add the database string connection to `DB_CONNECTION_URI` field in .env file

-3. Install all dependencies
+4. Install all dependencies

    ```
    npm install
    ```

-4. Run the aplication
+5. Run the aplication

    ```
    npm run dev